Kotilingesh/SUDOKU-SOLVER/README.md

 "kolinf"- a void function

    It is the main function that actually solves the Sudoku.
-It is a recursive function (in other words the same function is called again in itself).
+It is a recursive function.
       It solves the problem through the method of trial-and-error.
 It substitutes a value at a blank space which has the least possible number of solutions (which is found with the ‘fseg’ function) and checks for possibility of existence of a solution (with the ‘checposs_beta’ and ‘checposs’ function) for the thus formed matrix.
 If so (if there exists a solution), it continues and repeats the same (through means of recursion) with another index position, and so on, until the completeness of the grid (which is satisfied with the ‘comchec’ function).